Stable minimal hypersurfaces in $\mathbf{R}^5$: Introduction

-The stable Bernstein problem was resolved in $\R^3$ by Fischer-Colbrie--Schoen, do Carmo--Peng, and Pogorelov \cite{dCP:R3,FCS:stable,P} and recently in $\R^4$ by the first two-named authors \cite{CL:R4} (subsequently, two alternative proofs in $\R^4$ were found \cite{CL:aniso} and \cite{CMR}).
-On the other hand, non-flat stable (area-minimizing) minimal immersions in $\R^{8}$ (and beyond) were found by Bombieri--de Giorgi--Giusti \cite{BDG} (cf.\ \cite{Simons:cone,HS:foliation}).
-The stable Bernstein problem remains open in $\R^6$ and $\R^7$ but holds assuming $M$ has Euclidean volume growth \cite{SSY,SS,B}.
-See also \cite{CSZ:end,dCP:general,Berard,SZ} for some related results.
+The stable Bernstein problem was resolved in $\R^3$ by do Carmo--Peng, Fischer-Colbrie--Schoen, and Pogorelov \cite{dCP:R3,FCS:stable,P} and recently in $\R^4$ by the first- and second-named authors \cite{CL:R4} (subsequently, two alternative proofs in $\R^4$ were found in \cite{CL:aniso} and \cite{CMR}).
+After the first version of this paper appeared, Mazet was able to refine our methods to resolve the stable Bernstein problem in $\R^6$ in the affirmative \cite{Mazet} (see Remark \ref{rema:further-dev}).
+The stable Bernstein problem remains open in $\R^7$ but holds assuming $M$ has (extrinsic) Euclidean volume growth by work of Schoen--Simon and Simons \cite{SS,Simons:cone} (for embeddings) and Bellettini \cite{B} (for immersions).
+On the other hand, non-flat stable (area-minimizing) minimal immersions in $\R^{8}$ (and beyond) were found by Bombieri--de Giorgi--Giusti \cite{BDG}.

-It is well known that the validity of the stable Bernstein property is equivalent to an \emph{a priori} interior curvature bound for stable minimal hypersurfaces.
+It is well-known that the validity of the stable Bernstein property is equivalent to an \emph{a priori} interior curvature bound for stable minimal hypersurfaces.
 We recall that a two-sided minimal immersion into a Riemannian manifold $M^n\to(X^{n+1},g)$ is stable if

-As in \cite[Corollary 2.5]{CLS:stable}, Theorem \ref{thm:main} implies interior curvature estimates for stable minimal immersions in $5$-manifolds that only depend on a norm for the ambient sectional curvature. \begin{corollary} Let $(X^5,g)$ be a complete Riemannian manifold with $|\sec_g|\leq K$.
-Then any compact, two-sided, stable minimal immersion $M^4\to (X^5,g)$ satisfies
+for all $\varphi \in C^\infty_c(M)$ (we additionally require that $\varphi|_{\partial M} = 0$ if $\partial M \neq \varnothing$), where $A_M$ is the second fundamental form of $M$ and $\Ric_g(\nu,\nu)$ is the Ricci curvature of the ambient metric $g$ in the normal direction.
+As in \cite[Corollary 2.5]{CLS:stable}, Theorem \ref{thm:main} implies interior curvature estimates for stable minimal immersions in $5$-manifolds that only depend on a norm for the ambient sectional curvature. \begin{corollary} Let $(X^5,g)$ be a complete Riemannian manifold with bounded sectional curvature $\lvert\sec_g\rvert\leq K$.
+Then any compact, two-sided stable minimal immersion $M^4\to (X^5,g)$ satisfies

 for all $q\in M$. \end{corollary}